-You can simply install GUFW, that stands for Graphical Uncomplicated Firewall.
+You can simply install GUFW, which stands for Graphical Uncomplicated Firewall.
 It is a personal firewall with a graphical settings menu that is easy to use.

 Make sure your system is up to date before installing it.
 So just enter

 sudo pacman -Syu

-to make sure it is updated, then click on the Firewall button in the welcome screen.
+to make sure it is updated, then install needed packages :

 Even though we provide the graphical settings app for UFW, I will show you the command line settings to help you understand UFW better.

 You can put these settings in the graphical app also.